 The biological shield consists of three main sections.
 The lower section is high density barytes concrete which measures approximately thick.
-It starts at the reactor bay floor elevation and continues upward to a height of at which point the shielding transitions to standard concrete.
-This middle layer is nearly in height and approximately in thickness.
-The upper layer is standard concrete and is in thickness and forms a parapet at the pool deck elevation.
+It starts at the reactor bay floor elevation and continues upward to a height of the shield point the shielding transitions to standard concrete.
+This middle layer is nearly to the in height and approximately to the shield in thickness.
+The upper layer is standard concrete and is the text of the shield in thickness and forms a parapet at the pool deck elevation.
 The biological shield is designed to reduce the external radiation fields to acceptable levels during full power operations.
 An analysis of radiation fields in the reactor facility arising from routine reactor operations are discussed in detail in Section 11, and in Section 13 for accident conditions.
 Figure 4-8 details the elevation view of the reactor pool and biological shield.